-In a continuing effort to decrease solid waste, Lynchburg College has been recycling as much as possible during the ongoing renovation and expansion of the Student Center.
+In a continuing effort to decrease solid waste, University of Lynchburg has been recycling as much as possible during the ongoing renovation and expansion of the Student Center.

 Check out this news coverage by WSET.